-A sincere thank you to everyone for helping to make Saint Mary’s eleventh annual Research EXPO such a great success!
+Thank you to everyone for helping to make Saint Mary’s 13th annual Research Expo such a great success!
 Panelist and attendee involvement was tremendous.
-There was an incredible variety of research shared during the three minute pitch presentations, which was a fantastic opportunity to show the broader community some of the research happening at Saint Mary’s University.
+As a community, Expo is a wonderful opportunity to share the wide variety of research happening at Saint Mary’s University.

-If you did not get a chance to connect with a panelist during EXPO or would like to provide feedback on the event, please contact Danielle Goodfellow in the Office of Innovation and Community Engagement at Danielle.email@example.com.
+If you did not get a chance to connect with faculty during Expo or would like to provide feedback on the event, please contact Danielle Goodfellow in the Office of Innovation and Community Engagement at Danielle.Goodfellow@smu.ca.

 Dr. Danielle Tokarz, Chemistry

 Dr. Steve Smith is a Psychology Professor, former Dean of Science, and former Associate Vice-President Academic and Enrolment Management at Saint Mary's University.
 As AVP, he led the Strategic Enrolment Management initiative at the University, supported student success and teaching excellence, as well as the continued expansion of community outreach initiatives, partners, and academic support for students as they transition in, through, and out of university.